WiFeS observations of nearby southern Type Ia supernova host galaxies: Results

 Figure~\ref{fig:z_uncs} shows examples of the methods described above and Table~\ref{tab:z_uncs} shows the numerical results.
 Figure~\ref{fig:zfits} shows the `intra-line' variation of the H$\alpha$ emission and Na absorption features against their S/N estimates, while Figure~\ref{fig:z_MCintraline} shows an example of the average Gaussian fit to the 500 realisations of the Calcium triplet of one spaxel bin of NGC 2962 (host of SN 1995D).
 The S/N is just an estimate because the five \AA\ window used to estimate it is too wide for some emission lines and too narrow for some absorption lines.
 Occasionally, the noise is overestimated and/or the flux is underestimated (e.g.~the cases of reduction failures), which is why we see S/N < 1 but solid feature detection.
 Finally, emission lines are naturally higher S/N than absorption lines, so 1:1 comparisons between the two can be misleading.
 In general though, especially at high S/N, which was the aim of this program, we see excellent precision.
 However, some features do not show a trend with S/N (such as the hydrogen absorption lines and Calcium H+K), which may be due to their presence at lower S/N in general and/or a Gaussian fit being less appropriate.

-Figure~\ref{fig:zs_interline} shows the offset from redshifting a single feature compared to the Marz redshift.
+Figure~\ref{fig:zs_interline} shows the offset between the redshift via a single feature and the Marz redshift.
 These measurements are found from taking the mean of the mean offsets for each feature and spaxel bin compared to their Marz measured redshift.
-The emission lines are generally in much closer agreement with the final redshift measurement; the reason Mg and Na in particular are not in agreement is due to their complex line-profiles.
+The emission lines are generally in much closer agreement with the final redshift measurement; the reason Mg and Na in particular are not in agreement is due to their complex line profiles.
 Since these lines are (sometimes significantly) asymmetrical and deeper in the blue end than the red, the fitted wavelength is biased blue.
 While the Gaussian fit for these lines is biased, the intra-line variation should be robust to the exact location of the centre of the Gaussian approximation.

 In conclusion of this investigation, the high S/N emission line galaxy redshifts are precise to better than several \ten{-5}, the high S/N absorption galaxies and low S/N emission line galaxies are precise to better than approximately 1\tten{-4}, and the low S/N absorption galaxies are not generally present.